Natural Hormone Therapy explained ...

 Medically speaking, if you are not producing enough steroid hormones, a Doctor may supplement pharmaceutically with estrogen and progesterone.

-A Natural Therapist would look holistically into the cause of it, which could be as simple as stress, and use diet, herbs or other nutritional supplements to balance the system back to homeostasis.
+A Natural Therapist instead would look holistically into the cause of why you are not producing enough hormones, which could be as simple as stress, and use diet, herbs or other nutritional supplements to balance the system back to homeostasis.

 Peptides are made from amino acids, referred to as protein hormones, which explains the importance of a balanced diet, providing enough essential amino acids.